awmanoj/awmanoj.github.io/_posts/2016-09-24-runscope-integration-with-mattermost.md

 categories: tech
 ---

 [Runscope](https://www.runscope.com/) is an API monitoring and testing tool.
-It allows you to test your web service endpoints periodically for uptime & errors with a good support for alert and notifications.
+It allows you to test your web service endpoints periodically (say every 5 mins) for uptime & errors with a good support for alert and notifications.

 We are using Runscope at my workplace to monitor our web services.
 It has great [integration with Slack](https://www.runscope.com/docs/api-testing/slack) so any Runscope tests that results in error would post a notification on one of our Slack channels.